 If you and your neighbours are victims of anti-social behaviour and wish to report an act or acts which you consider as anti-social and which seriously affect your quality of life, it is important that you record these acts.

 In order to build a case against a perpetrator you should:

-- inform the Community Safety Team of your complaint.
+- inform the safer communities team of your complaint.
 All complaints are recorded and assessed and will be dealt with once further researched

 - keep a diary of events

 - if a crime is in progress, call the police

 - use residents association or your local housing officer to report incidents, also to local elected members

 Police and community safety officers check databasesto build up a picture of nuisance.
 On this basis the decision is passed to legal teams to decide whether to take action or not.